NVIDIA/aistore/docs/overview.md

 Each dSort job (note that multiple jobs can execute in parallel) generates a massively-parallel intra-cluster workload where each AIS target communicates with all other targets and executes a proportional "piece" of a job.
 This ultimately results in a *transformed* dataset optimized for subsequent training and inference by deep learning apps.

-Initial Sharding (`ishard`) utility will generate WebDataset-formatted shards from the original file-based dataset without spliting computable samples.
+Initial Sharding (`ishard`) utility will generate WebDataset-formatted shards from the original file-based dataset without splitting computable samples.
 The ultimate goal is to allow users to treat AIStore as a vast data lake, where they can easily upload training data in its raw format, regardless of size and directory structure.

 For more details, see:
 * [dSort](/docs/dsort.md)